wp-plugins/affinitomics/readme.txt

 == Installation ==

 1. Download the plugin.
-1. Either use the upload link provided within WordPress’ “add new” plugin page (the link reads “upload a plugin in .zip format via this page. or;
+1. Either use the “add new plugin” functionality internal to Wordpress.org in your “Plugins” menu or;
-1. Upload the plugin directory “affinitomics” to your /wp-content/plugins/ directory
+1. Upload the plugin directory “affinitomics” to your /wp-content/plugins/ directory.
-1. Activate the plugin through the Plugins menu in WordPress
+1. Activate the plugin through the Plugins menu in WordPress.
-1. Go to “Affinitomics™” in the left hand control menu
+1. Go to “Affinitomics™” in the left hand control menu.
-1. Select “settings” from the bottom of the list
+1. Select “settings” from the bottom of the list.
 1. Generate and input an Affinitomics™ API key.
 Save this key someplace secure – it can’t be retrieved.
 You can use the link in the plugin, or you can get it here
 1. Configure Affintomics™ for your site.
+If you intend to use JumpSearch

+== Configuration ==

+= Configure Affinitomics =
+1. Install the plugin
+1. In the admin panel, find the “Affinitomics” menu (usually below Posts) and select “settings”
+1. Make sure that the field for “Affinitomics™ API URL” contains “http://data.prefrent.com”
+1. Now you’ll need an API key - in a separate browser window, go to “http://prefrent.com/get-api-key/“ - put in the domain name of your site without the http://, example subdomain.domain.com or domain.com/my-site.
+This and your email address register the API key for your site.
+1. From the resulting page, copy the API key and API domain to the API Key and Domain fields in your settings.
+1. Next, under “To which Post-types would you like to apply your Affinitomics™?” check the boxes for the post-types you want to use with Affinitomics.
+1. Now scroll to the bottom and save changes.
+Unless you want to configure Google Custom Search (CSE) to work with Affinitomics, you’re done.

+= Configure Google CSE integration =
+1. In the admin panel, find the “Affinitomics” menu and select “settings”
+1. Ensure that the settings for the API URL, API Key, and API Account Domain are configured
+1. Ensure that the post types are selected
+1. Under “Jump Search select “yes” to apply the Google CSE “JumpSearch” to posts or pages
-If you intend to use Jumpsearch, follow the links to obtain free API / Search credentials from Google.
+1. Follow the links to obtain free API / Search credentials from Google.
+1. For your Google API Key (separate from your Affinitomics API key above) follow the instructions here ]https://cloud.google.com/console](https://cloud.google.com/console)
+1. For your Google Custom Search Engine (CSE) ID follow the instructions here [https://developers.google.com/custom-search/](https://developers.google.com/custom-search/)

+= NOTE: Existing pages and posts (rather, the Affinitomics placed on them) must be exported to the Affinitomics cloud before any of them will work. =
+1. Under the Affinitomics menu choose “Cloud Export.”
+2. Check “Make it so” and wait for a bit.
+It won’t take too long, but we haven’t bothered to give you a spinner yet, sorry.
+You’ll see an output list when it’s done.
+3. This will only have to be done once, unless you import pages or posts.
+It’s handled automatically for new pages, posts, and Archetypes.

+= Configure individual Posts, Pages, or Archetypes™ =
+1. For existing pages or posts, either copy or move tags to the “Descriptors” field in the page or post editor.
+1. If you want like objects to attract like objects in your system, copy the tags to both “Descriptors” and “Draw”.
+1. It is a best practice (not a requirement) to include a Descriptor of Person, Place, Thing, Concept or Construct in the Descriptors, especially if the Affinitomics are to be exported later, and shared.
+1. Draws are preceded by a plus “+” sign and can be followed by a number from 1 to 5; the greater the draw, the greater the number.
+If there is no number, it’s value is considered to be “1”.
+Example; +dogs5 is the highest preference for dogs possible.
+1. If a Distance is indicated, it is done in the same manner as a draw; -dogs5 (notice that it is preceded by a minus, “-“ and not a plus, “+”.
+An attenuation of “5” indicates the highest possible dislike.
+If there is no number, it’s value is considered to be “1”.
+1. If none of the Affinitomic™ Element fields are filled in, the page, post, or Archetype will not be effected by Affinitomics™ - JumpSearch will have no effect, and only shortcodes with overriding Affinitomics™ will function.

 == Frequently Asked Questions ==